 Margaret Lansink (b.
-1961, West Graftdijk, NL) is a fine art photographer who graduated the PhotoAcademy Amsterdam in 2012.
+1961, West Graftdijk, NL) is a fine art photographer who graduated from the PhotoAcademy Amsterdam in 2012.
 She studied at LeMasterclass Paris in 2016 and participated at the Masterclass of Smedsby Atelier, also in Paris, in 2019.
-The works of Margaret have been awarded the Hariban Award 2019 and Head On 2020.
-Lansink participates in group exhibitions, residencies and competitions in The Netherlands and abroad.
+The works of Lansink have been awarded the Hariban Award 2019 and Head On 2020.
+Lansink participates in group exhibitions, residencies and competitions in the Netherlands and abroad.
 Her work has been shown in Amsterdam, Rotterdam, Leiden, Den Helder, Antwerp, Arles, UK, New York, Vancouver, Japan, Tbilisi, Kaunas and Barcelona.
-In 2016 she has been rewarded with an AIR with the Kaunas Gallery in Lithuania (November 2016) and with Shiro Oni Studio in Japan (August 2017); both for her project The Kindness of One.
-She has published six books, including the latest one, body maps, that will be launched in early October 2020.
-Margaret is a member of FemmesPHOTOgraphes Paris and a member/founder of iwi_collective.
+In 2016 she has been rewarded with an AIR with the Kaunas Gallery in Lithuania (November 2016) and with Shiro Oni Studio in Japan (August 2017); both for her project The Kindness of One (Best Dutch Book Designs 2019).

 Margaret Lansink uses photography to bridge the personal and universal.
 Who we are is often determined by our social environment and (family) history.
 How we build our self-esteem, often determines how we look to the outside world and how we react to the other.
 In her work, Lansink explores these relationships.
 The way she photographs is purely intuitive; her images present an open and honest reflection of her own inner emotions at a certain time, space and interaction.
 Shot as self-portraits in the broadest sense of the word.